A Critical Centre-Stable Manifold for Schroedinger's Equation in R^3: Linear estimates

-We seek a dispersive estimate for the linear time-dependent equation.
-The highest-order terms we need to take into account are of the form $v(t) \dl Z(t)$, where $\dot v(t)$ is small in the $L^1$ norm. $Z$ is a solution of the Schr\"{o}dinger equation and thus has a finite Strichartz norm.
+We prove a dispersive estimate for the linear time-dependent equation that includes terms of the form $v(t) \dl Z(t)$, where $\|\dot v(t)\|_{L^1_t}$ is small. $Z$ is a solution of the Schr\"{o}dinger equation, of finite Strichartz norm.